 The estimated fair value of the Fund's financial assets and liabilities is not considered to be significantly different from their carrying values.
-Currently, the Fund does not have any investments which are carried at fair value.
+The fair value of investments held at FVIS are based on quoted prices in active markets, and are therefore classified within Level 1.